 The Governors’ policy is to give priority to children from committed Christian* families.
 The number of intended admissions each year to Year 7 is 270.
-All pupils are admitted without reference to ability or aptitude except in the case of applicants to the sixth form to take GCSE Advanced Level courses.
+All pupils are admitted without reference to ability or aptitude except in the case of applicants to the sixth form to take GCE Advanced Level courses.

 In the event of the number of applicants exceeding the number of places available, the following criteria will be used by the governors in order to discriminate between applicants.